Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Problem Setup

-Below, we define a causal inference problem with network interference using the exposure mapping framework \citep{aronow2017estimating}.
+Below, we define a causal inference problem under network interference.
 Consider an experiment with $n$ individual units.
 Each unit $i \in [n]$ is associated with a potential outcome function $Y_i(\cdot):\{0,1\}^n\rightarrow \mathbb{R}$, which maps a treatment vector $\BFz \in \{0, 1\}^n$ to a potential outcome value.
+By convention, we assume the randomness only comes from the treatment assignment.
 Let the average expected outcome of all units given the assignment $\BFz$ be